-This is a classic example of reflation and the government should adopt various monetary and fiscal measure to bring back the country inflation to the target of 1.5%.
+This is a classic example of reflation and the government should adopt a various monetary and fiscal measures to bring back the country inflation to the target of 1.5%.
 In this case, the government should increase the money supply in the economy

 - Reflation increase the money supply in the economy and leads to economic expansion in the output

 - Reflation also helps economies to get stabilize the re-run themselves after a steep deflation has occurred in the economy

 - It also helps the creation of employment in the economy through increased consumption

 - It also helps in tacking deflation and keeping inflation around the target mark

 - Reflation also leads to lower interest rates so that it can directly affect the infrastructural and other activities in the economy which demands heavy capital expenditure and has a long gestation period in the economy

 - Reflation also leads to an increase in the manufacturing and the production index as more and more factories are being set up to meet the increasing consumer demand and output

 - Reflation can lead to the excessive money supply in the economy and can also lead to hyperinflation sometimes in the economy if it is not managed correctly